 Lead poisoning is a toxicosis caused by the absorption of hazardous levels of lead in body tissues.

-Without medical attention and rehabilitation, a poisoned bird can suffer severe neurological and physical effects such as:
+Without medical attention and rehabilitation, a bird with lead poisoning suffers severe neurological and physical effects.

 -weight loss and emaciation